contains the active ingredient tamoxifen (as citrate)

 If you and your healthcare professional are considering using Genox for reducing the risk of breast cancer occurring, your knowledge of treatment risks becomes more important because you don't currently have breast cancer.
 Genox therapy may be uncommonly associated with serious side effects such as deep vein thrombosis (DVT – blood clots in veins of your leg), pulmonary embolus (blood clots in your lungs) and uterine cancer.
 In some women, these events were fatal.
 Less serious side effects such as hot flushes, vaginal discharge, menstrual irregularities and gynaecological conditions may also occur.
 Whether the benefits of treatment outweigh the risks depends on your age, health history, your level of breast cancer risk and on your personal judgement.
 Genox therapy to reduce the risk of breast cancer may not be appropriate for all women at increased risk for breast cancer.
 An assessment with your healthcare professional of the potential benefits and risks prior to starting therapy for reduction in breast cancer risk is essential.
 You should understand that Genox reduces, but does not eliminate, the risk of breast cancer.

-Genox contains the active ingredient tamoxifen, which works by blocking the actions of oestrogen.
-Oestrogen is a natural female sex hormone.
-The exact way in which Genox works against breast cancer cells is not exactly known, however it may be related to the way it blocks oestrogen in the body.
+Genox contains the active ingredient tamoxifen, which works by blocking the actions of estrogen.
+Estrogen is a natural female sex hormone.
+The exact way in which Genox works against breast cancer cells is not exactly known, however it may be related to the way it blocks estrogen in the body.

 Ask your doctor if you have any questions about why Genox has been prescribed for you.
 Your doctor may have prescribed Genox for another reason.